flucoma/flucoma-docs/doc/BufHPSS.rst

 :control source:

-   The index of the buffer to use as the source material.
+   The buffer to use as the source material.
 The channels of multichannel buffers will be processed sequentially.

 :control startFrame: